johnkerl/miller/docs6/docs/new-in-miller-6.md

 * Direct support for arrays means that you can now use Miller to process more JSON files.
 * Streamable JSON parsing: Miller's internal record-processing pipeline starts as soon as the first record is read (which was already the case for other file formats).
 This means that, unless records are wrapped with outermost `[...]`, Miller now handles JSON in `tail -f` contexts like it does for other file formats.
-* Flatten/unflatten -- TODO pick a name and link to a separate page/section
+* Flatten/unflatten -- conversion of JSON nested data structures (arrays and/or maps in record values) to/from non-JSON formats is a powerful new feature, discussed in the page [Flatten/unflatten: JSON vs. tabular formats](flatten-unflatten.md).

 ## Improved Windows experience